psitech/Arturia-Minilab-MKII-LED-control/README.md

-# Arturia Minilab MK2 LED control
+# Arturia MiniLab MK2 LED control

 This Python code shows how to control the LEDs of the pads and buttons on the MK2.